Anders-H/DataFeedGeneratorLibrary/README.md

 Special place holders are `((#))` for one based record number (shown in the CSV example) and `((sep))` for record separator (shown in the JSON example).

+Also, the generator can group on one column.

 The following samples uses the sample data returned from the static method `CreateRecordCollection`.
 Implementation:

 ```